-Learning about Opioid Use Disorder (LOUD) in the Emergency Department Resources
+Learning about Opioid Use Disorder (LOUD) in the Emergency Department (ED) Resources

 Learning about Opioid Use Disorder (LOUD) in the Emergency Department (ED) is a provincial quality improvement initiative focused on ED care for people who use opioids.
 Check out some of the informative resources below to help you and your team get started on your improvement journey!